pereznetworks/MyTunes/README.md

     - then can install dotnet 10 sdks, associated exts and packs
         - the newer versions, not being referenced, should not affect the build and debuging

-**Kavaet: have not been able to this successfully on Visual Studio 2022 or 2026**
+- **Kavaet: have not been able to this successfully in any version Visual Studio 2022 or 2026**
+    - **these editions only support the current versions of sdks, and nuget packs, (i.e. DOTNET 10)**

+### Code Changes for Windows 11 platform *(not tested in previous Windows versions)*

+- the following were not needed on macOS for sucessful run and debug in Android, iOS and macCatalyst platforms
+    - may have to test for Windows platform, so these only are used for Windows

+- MyTunes.csproj
+    - line 5
+        - verify the correct Windows platform is specified
+        - for my Windows 11 test machine the Target Framework need to be *net9.0-windows10.0.19041.0*
+    - lines 37 & 38
+        - SupportedOSPlatformVersion & TargetPlatformMinVersion can be lower such as *10.0.17763.0*

+    - line 36
+        - suported version for Android can be set to 26,
+            - but this is not a make or break, just gets rid of anyouying debug error
+        - However, in Android Studio,
+            - make sure to install Android SDK 15, API Level 35, Build Tools version 35.0.0
+                - then configure a Virtual Device that runs these

+- App.xaml line 4
+    - add assembly reference to namespace
+        - xmlns:sf="clr-namespace:CommunityToolkit.Maui.Core.Views;assembly=CommunityToolkit.Maui.Core"

+- MauiProgram.cs lines 20-23
+    - add handler to register CommunityToolkit.Mauui.View.MediaElement is

+- make sure to save your changes =)

+- should not have other build or runtime errors, with this code =)

-### 1 : using VS Code (**not** Visual Studio 2022 or 2026)
+### 1 : using VS Code (**not** Visual Studio 2022 or 2026) the following steps

 - clone this repo
-- open folder - save workspace as
+- VS Code, open folder - save workspace as - just in case
+    - so VS Code will show the project under the Solution Explorer
-- remove current DOTNET MAUI, C# and D# Dev Kit extensions and packs
+- remove *ALL* DOTNET MAUI, C# and D# Dev Kit extensions and packs
+    - just in case
-- restart exts
+- close workspace
-- for those who want to check for themselves
+- close VS Code

+- if not already
+    - UNINSTALL *ALL* DOTNET SDK using the SDK Installer you used
+        - I eneded up having to launch VS 2022 and VS 2026 and install all MAUI SDK AND COMPONENTS
+            - good grief =)

+- INSTALL ONLY THE LAST VERSION OF DOTNET 9.0.308
+    - This project is specific to Media Element
+        - if using other Communnity Toolkit or Maui subsets, you can check the deps needed
-    - the Maui Marketplace, Github Repo or Nuget info page
+            - check the Maui Marketplace, Github Repo or Nuget info page
-        -  for each ext and pack should show the deps needed, features and rel notes
+                -  for each ext and pack, should show the deps needed, features and rel notes

-### 2: previous version of vscode extensions
+### 2: previous version of VS Code extensions

+- restart VS Code
+- open MyTunes Workspace
+- in the extentsion sidebar
     - right click on the extension, choose to install specific versions
 - dotnet install tool 2.3.7
 - dotnet maui 1.10.18
 - C# 2.39.22
 - C# Dev Kit 1.70.3
+- restart exts

 ### 3: nuget packages

+- in VS Code, with MyTunes workspace open, in a terminal

     - dotnet add package Microsoft.Extensions.Logging.Debug --version 9.0.110

     - dotnet add package Microsoft.Maui.Core --version 9.0.120

     - dotnet add package Microsoft.Maui.Controls --version 9.0.120

     - dotnet add package Microsoft.Maui.Essentials --version 9.0.120

     - dotnet add package CommunityToolkit.Maui --version 12.0.0

     - dotnet add package CommunityToolkit.Maui.MediaElement --version 6.1.3

+    - if using a Mac
         - sudo xcode-select --switch /Applications/Xcode-26.0.app

     - sudo dotnet workload install maui

     - sudo dotnet workload install maui-android

+        - supported version for Android can be set to 26
+        - in Android Studio, make sure to install Android SDK 15, API Level 35, Build Tools version 35.0.0
+                - then configure a Virtual Device that runs these

 ### JDK for Andriod